Raven (roller coaster)

 Raven is a wooden roller coaster in Holiday World & Splashin' Safari's Halloween section in Santa Claus, Indiana.
-It was designed and built in 1994 by the now-defunct Custom Coasters International, with the help of Dennis McNulty and Larry Bill.
-It opened on May 6, 1995.
-Raven takes its name from Edgar Allan Poe's poem "The Raven", and features sudden drops and turns which mimic the flight of a raven.
-From 2000 to 2003, Raven was voted Best Wooden Roller Coaster at the Golden Ticket Awards, which are presented annually by Amusement Today magazine.
-It was named an ACE Roller Coaster Landmark by American Coaster Enthusiasts on June 23, 2016.
+It was designed and built in 1994 by the now-defunct Custom Coasters International, and opened to the public on May 6, 1995.
+The coaster takes its name from Edgar Allan Poe's poem "The Raven".
+The ride has been well-received since its opening, having been awarded the title of Best Wooden Roller Coaster in the Golden Ticket Awards by Amusement Today for several years.
+It was named an ACE Coaster Landmark by American Coaster Enthusiasts on June 23, 2016.

 History

 Development

 Plans for a new wooden roller coaster were first conceived by park president Will Koch.
 Koch contacted Custom Coasters International and plans for the then-unnamed roller coaster began to form.
 The roller coaster remained unnamed until August 1994, when Koch invited magazine editor and fellow amusement park lover Tim O'Brien to tour the site of the future roller coaster.
 During that tour it was O'Brien who first suggested the name Raven, deriving the idea from Edgar Allan Poe's poem "The Raven".
 The name was soon made official and construction on Raven began.

 On May 6, 1995, Raven was opened to the public.
 The roller coaster debuted with a single 24-passenger train made by Philadelphia Toboggan Coasters.
 The ceremonial first train was dispatched with one empty seat, after Leah Koch, the daughter of Will Koch, opted not to ride.
 The seat was instead reserved for the spirit of Edgar Allan Poe, who had published "The Raven" exactly 150 years earlier.